smcclab/smc-course/_workshops/09-synth-design.md

 - This is your _second_ chance to work with your group.
 Think about your experience last time.
 Is there a way to collaborate more effectively and efficiently?

 - It's a good time to remember that we don't put people in "boxes" in this course.
 Nobody is the boss in a laptop ensemble and the best performances will have big contributions from each member.
 Even if you think you are a beginner, we value your contribution.
-"Beginner's mind" can sometimes be an advantage for creativity.
+Beginner's mind can sometimes be an advantage for creativity.

 - Gibber makes it quick and easy to load up advanced synth designs like the `monosynth`, `FM`, and `karplusstrong` synths.
 Given that everybody has access to these synths, how are you going to sound "unique" in your group?

 - Now that you've made a lot of computer music, look back at the examples of laptop ensemble performances from [week 1]({% link _workshops/01-hello-sine.md %}).
 Do these performance make more sense now?

 ### Videos and Sounds